“Forgotten Hollywood”- TCM’s landmark Documentary arrives!

 Two more locations will now carry Forgotten Hollywood Forgotten History.
 Both of these bookshops have historic ties to Hollywood, which makes these venues the perfect place to find my paperback.

-LARRY EDMUNDS BOOKSHOP - Located at 6644 Hollywood Blvd., Larry Edmunds is one of the finest Hollywood book stores on the planet!
-And they particularly specialize on the subject of Tinsel Town.
+LARRY EDMUNDS BOOKSHOP – Located at 6644 Hollywood Blvd., Larry Edmunds is one of the finest Hollywood book stores on the planet!
+They specialize on Tinsel Town.
 According to their website:

 Ce-LA-brate-1024x485 Larry edmonds